1. NAME YOUR SHIP

 - Distance in ly (light years from Earth)

 Most star charts will have these numbers.
 The first two, RA and Dec are called Equatorial Coordinates.
-Some charts also list Galactic Coordinates, but you won't need them for the calculator listed here.
+Some charts also list Galactic Coordinates, but you won't need them for the calculator listed above.
+Our pal Mr. Chung comes to the rescue once again with some 3D star charts resources of his own compiling.